 become a mentor

-- Mentors and protégés decide how to spend their time together.
+Discovering Options mentors commit to a minimum of 20 one-hour sessions with their proteges.
+Mentors arrange their own schedules.
+Mentoring sessions can occur at school, or in the evenings or on weekends.
+Mentors and proteges decide how to spend their time together.
 They often go to a park, try new kinds of foods, do homework, or visit the zoo or museums.

 1. Quarterly Meetings - These are for mentors only.
 They will provide you with more education and put you in contact with a support network of other mentors.

-2. Monthly Outings - All mentors and protégés are invited to get to know each other at these events.
+2. Monthly Outings -All mentors and proteges are invited to get to know each other at these events.

 3. We also provide 24/7 online and telephone mentor support.